 You, of course, know that these stereotypes aren’t worth anything and that Great Danes one of the sweetest, most loveable dogs in the world.

 However, as great a friend as they might be, they still require a certain amount of care that will mould them into calm, kind, and even playful companions.
 For those of you who aren’t Great Dane experts just yet, take a look at some facts and simple instructions for caring for this dog.

-Contrary to popular belief the Great Dane, though intimidatingly large, are only the second largest breed of dog, the first being the English Mastiff.
+Contrary to popular belief the Great Dane, though intimidatingly large, is only the second largest breed of dog, the first being the English Mastiff.
 The reason for the Great Dane’s striking size is due to its origins.
 In the 17th Century, a speedy and light-footed dog was bred, thus came the Great Dane.

 Great Danes can grow up to 3 feet tall and weigh 180 pounds.
 While it isn’t completely necessary to have a house and a yard to accommodate these large dogs, it’s still important that they have enough space in which to roam around.
 This means taking them on regular walks or playing with them in your neighborhood park.

 The total bill comes a bit pricey as they need higher quantities and volumes of supplies such as food and medication as well as larger beds, crates, and toys.